France's Credit Agricole makes $875 million buyout offer for Italy's Creval

 Plans for the buyout offer emerged over the last month and were discussed with the European Central Bank and Italian authorities, including the Treasury with which relations are excellent, Maioli said.

-“We’ve always taken part in Italian (banking) consolidation and facilitated it,” Maioli said.
-“This new investment ... is a testament to our degree of confidence in the country,” he said.
+“We’ve always taken part in Italian bank consolidation,” Maioli said.
+“This new investment ... is a testament to our degree of confidence in the country.”

 Mergers are also attractive because of discounted bank valuations, which translate into paper profits for buyers.